 - Symptoms reports can be shared.

-Damian Läge and his team of researchers succeed in uncovering data structures that before could not be detected using conventional factor-analytical methods.
-Europe’s most renowned journal for psychology publishes these results (Egli, Riedel, Möller, Strauss & Läge, 2009; Läge, Egli, Möller & Riedel, 2012).
-Shortly afterwards, the team publishes another seminal study, marking their scientific breakthrough (Bühler, Keller & Läge, 2012).
-The project is subsequently funded by the Swiss Commission for Technology and Innovation (KTI).
+Damian Läge and his team of researchers succeed in uncovering data structures that before could not be detected with conventional factor-analytical methods.
+Europe’s most renowned journal for psychology publishes these results (Läge, Egli, Möller & Riedel, 2012).
+Shortly thereafter, the team publishes another seminal study, marking their scientific breakthrough (Bühler, Keller & Läge, 2012).
+The project is subsequently funded by the Swiss Innovation Agency (InnoSuisse).

-With Richard Etter as CEO, the team is expanded by an experienced founder.
-The web-based software now encompasses the full range of psychopathological symptoms.
-The Klenico system receives approval as a medical product.
+With Richard Etter as its CEO, the team is expanded by an experienced founder.
+The web-based software now encompasses the full range of psychopathological symptoms and reaches market maturity.
+In the final quarter of 2019 the Klenico system receives approval as a medical product.
 Klenico AG successfully enters the market.